PadsterH2012/RPGer/feature_ideas/database/database-stack-architecture.md

 # Permanent Database Stack Architecture

+> **Note**: This document focuses on the technical implementation of the database infrastructure.
+For a high-level overview of the system architecture, see [System Architecture](../system/system-architecture.md).
+For details on database schemas and data structures, see [Database Schema Overview](database-schema-overview.md).

 ## Feature Request

 Create a permanent database stack architecture for the RPGer system that separates database services (MongoDB, Redis, Chroma) from the application components (frontend, backend).
 This architecture should support data persistence, automated backups, and container preseeding to facilitate rebuilds and system maintenance.